dfinity/vessel/README.md

 ### Manifest file

-Your `vessel.dhall` file contains the list of packages you need for your project to build. `vessel` will look at this file, and figure out all the transitive packages you need using the package set file.
-Optionally it also contains a compiler version that `vessel` uses to download the compiler binaries for you.
+Your `vessel.dhall` file contains the list of packages you need for your project to build.
+Vessel will look at this file, and figure out all the transitive packages you need using the package set file.
+Optionally it also contains a compiler version that Vessel uses to download the compiler binaries for you.
 Any change to this file requires a reload of the language service so your packages can be picked up by your editor for now.

-After `vessel` has installed all required packages through cloning or downloading tarballs, it puts them in a project local location (the `.vessel` directory).
+After Vessel has installed all required packages through cloning or downloading tarballs, it puts them in a project local location (the `.vessel` directory).